 Often gum disease is painless.
 You may not even know you have it until you have some serious damage.
 Regular dental visits are your best option to maintain healthy gums.
-While gum disease may not hurt, the following are major warning signs:
+While gum disease may not hurt, there are warning signs to watch for.

 - Bleeding gums when you brush or floss.
 This bleeding is not normal.
-Even if your gums don't hurt, get them checked. - Red, swollen, or tender gums. - Gums that have pulled away from teeth.
-Part of the tooth's root may show, or your teeth may look longer. - Pus between the teeth and gums (when you press on the gums). - Bad breath. - Permanent teeth that are loose or moving away from each other.
+Even if your gums don't hurt, get them checked. - Red, swollen, or tender gums - Gums that have pulled away from teeth.
+Part of the tooth's root may show, or your teeth may look longer. - Pus between the teeth and gums (when you press on the gums) - Bad breath

-- Changes in the way your teeth fit when you bite. - Changes in the fit of partial dentures or bridges.
+- Permanent teeth that are loose or moving away from each other - Changes in the way your teeth fit when you bite - Changes in the fit of partial dentures or bridges